fabulous-dev/Fabulous/.github/MAINTAINING.md

 After merging in master with GitHub, the automated build pipeline will create a new GitHub Release for the specified version (and release notes) and publish all packages to NuGet automatically.

-## Dev Notes - Configuring GitHub and NuGet on Azure DevOps
+## Configuring GitHub and NuGet on Azure DevOps

 To enable the automatic creation of a GitHub Release and automatic publication on NuGet, 2 variables need to be defined in the build pipeline settings on Azure DevOps.